appstatus/appstatus/README.md

 AppStatus brings the information you need on developement and production to ensure everything is running and gives pointers when issue happens.

 This means:
-* Self tests  (compatible with nagios and other monitoring applications)
+* Self tests  (compatible with nagios and other monitoring applications).
+Results include explainations and resolution steps.
 * Configuration information
 * Controler and Service statistics, including:
    * hits